mehrnegara/ShapeEmbedLite/README.md

 <br />

 ## Data preparation
-To run ShapeEmbedLite, you need Euclidean distance matrices (EDMs) representing each object of your dataset.
-Follow the method presented over [here](https://github.com/uhlmanngroup/PrepareShapeEmbedDataset) to turn your segmentation binary masks into EDMs.
+To run ShapeEmbedLite, you first need to extract the 2D contour of the objects you are interested in analyzing, and then to convert these contours into Euclidean distance matrices (EDMs).
+Follow the method provided [over here](https://github.com/uhlmanngroup/PrepareShapeEmbedDataset) to turn your binary segmentation masks into EDMs.

 <br />